fabschurt/ansible-role-ubuntu-secure/README.md

     - only the SSH input port will be left open
     - only some vital output ports will be left open
 * a secure *umask* value of 077 will be (tentatively) enforced
-* the existence of a sudoer, public-key-authenticating main admin user will be guaranteed
+* the existence of a public-key-authenticated main *sudoer* admin user will be guaranteed

 **CAUTION:** as mentioned earlier, the default SSH port will be changed, so